SnoringCatGames/surfacer/docs/platform_ai.md

 -   Some interesting jump/land positions for a surface include the following:
     -   Either end of the surface.
     -   The closest position along the surface to either end of the other surface.
-        -   This closest position, but with a slight offset to account for the width of the player.
+        -   This closest position, but with a slight offset to account for the width of the character.
         -   This closest position, but with an additional offset to account for horizontal or vertical displacement with minimum jump time and maximum horizontal velocity.
             -   This offset becomes important when considering jumps that start with max-speed horizontal velocity, which could otherwise overshoot the land position if we didn't account for the offset.
     -   The closest interior position along the surface to the closest interior position along the other surface.